AmanKumar242001/Railway_Reservation_System/README.md

    b.
 Copy all the scripts of tables, functions, triggers and
        that of procedures too into PostgreSQL ,in a newly created database, and run them once.
-3. Register as a user by inserting values in "user_" table.
+3. Register as an user by inserting values in "user_" table.
 4. Look into the "train_released" table for the availability of train with the desired date and seats.
 5. Insert values into the "ticket" table using your username and note the generated pnr_no from the "ticket" table.
 6. Using the generated pnr_no, Call the procedure "assign_berth" for all those passengers who are to be booked on the same ticket.